Moniz Barreto is the surname of one of the oldest and noblest families of Portugal.

 Henrique Moniz was the governor of Silves, by then the capital city of Algarve (southern Portugal).

-in which a lady holding the name of Moniz is being mentionned as a parent of the queen of Leon.
+in which a lady bearing the name of Moniz is mentionned as a parent of the queen of Leon.

 Up there is the Moniz Barreto Corte Real coat of arms.

-Moniz in the upper left quarter (in heraldic terms : dexter chief ) is to be depicted in english heraldic terms as field azur five stars or per saltire ;
+Moniz in the upper left quarter (in heraldic terms : dexter chief ) is to be depicted as : field azur five stars or per saltire.

-Barreto in the upper right quarter (sinister chief ) with field argent ermine spots (arminho in portuguese);
+Barreto in the upper right quarter (sinister chief ) : field argent ermine spots (arminho in portuguese).

-Corte Real in the lower part (the base).
+Corte Real arms are in the lower part (the base).